nawshad/Truth-Discovery-Algorithms/README.md

 For Cosine, Two Estimates and Three Estimates, the source and claim scores could be normalized because in many cases the values grows much bigger and in negative range.

+### Notes on Algorithms for Stock DataSet ###

+* Majority voting based algorithms are more accurate.
+Algorithms may provide unexpected result based on input data characteristic. for example, if multiple data items have same claim values, then that claim value gets more emphasis than other less popular value in data item.

+* Investment, Pooled Investment, Cosine and Truth Finding algorithms puts emphasis on rare claim which is repeated in each data item.

+* 2 and 3 estimates put emphasis on local data item specific rare value.

+Overall, the sum based algoithms perform much better with respect to few iterations and precision than the other algorithms which goes hand in hand with the observation stated in the paper where the datasets were used.

 ### How do I get set up? ###

 Clone the repo in your local space or download it.
-Go inside the folder, run the following command: java -classpath "dist/TruthDiscovery.jar:dist/lib/*:" truthdiscovery.Main <arg1>.
+Go inside the folder, run the following command: java -classpath "dist/TruthDiscovery.jar:dist/lib/*:" truthdiscovery.Main <arg1> <arg2>

+arg1 can take two values/switches.
+Using -sd switch enables the user to run the algorithms with the example data given in the book, where -d can be used for running the algorithms with real data, i.e. stock market data.

-arg1 can take value 1 to 9.
+arg2 can take value 1 to 9.
 Following are the argument values corresponding to different truth discovery algorithms :

 1. Sum
 2. Average Log